Call for Participants Projects

 Town of Bourne, MA

-SNEP Network partners worked with Bourne to develop a comprehensive coastal resilience action strategy and develop sustainable, scalable financing options to support long-term project implementation.
+SNEP Network partners and consultants worked with Bourne to develop a comprehensive coastal resilience action strategy and develop sustainable, scalable financing options to support long-term project implementation.

 Pleasant Bay Alliance